Nigerian College of Accountancy

+Programme

-On graduation from the University or Polytechnic, the accounting graduate qualifies to attend the NIGERIAN COLLEGE OF ACCOUNTANCY (NCA) where he is given proper professional education and training by experienced professional experts with sound educational background.
+On graduation from the University or Polytechnic, the accounting graduate qualifies to attend the Nigerian College of Accountancy (NCA) where they are given professional education and training by experienced professional experts with sound educational background.
 The Nigerian College of Accountancy is headed by a Director General who is a Certified National Accountant.
 He is the Chief Executive and Accounting Officer of the College.
 The Governing Board of the Nigerian College of Accountancy consists of eight (8) Certified National Accountants with the Director General as Member/Secretary to the Board.

 At the College, the system of lecturing is largely workshop oriented, garnished with tutorials.
 Visiting lecturers with wide practical experience are invited on periodic basis to provide tutorial to complement formal lectures.

 The objective of this system of pedagogy is to develop students’ ability to practicalise theoretical concepts of a given situation.
 Students of the College are presumed to have mastered the principles and theories of accounting at degree or higher diploma levels at the University or Polytechnic.

-It goes without saying that the emphasis at Nigerian College of Accountancy is on practice and integrity, because the training procedure imparts knowledge, aptitude, skill, competence and, of course, beyond that, judgment in the application of these factors to problems in real life situation.
-Personality Presentation and Professional Ethics such as mode of dressing, development of personal confidence, sufficiency of self-discipline, self-analysis, self-criticism and caution which reduces the possibilities of mistakes and help acceptable ethical standards in serving the public and colleagues, end of the one year full time (nine months) course, students sit for the professional examination –PEA in January and PEB in May.
+The emphasis at Nigerian College of Accountancy is on practice and integrity, because the training procedure imparts knowledge, aptitude, skill, competence and, judgment in the application of these factors to problems in real life situation.
+Personality Presentation and Professional Ethics such as mode of dressing, development of personal confidence, sufficiency of self-discipline, self-analysis, self-criticism and caution which reduces the possibilities of mistakes and help acceptable ethical standards in serving the public and colleagues, end of the one year full time (nine months) course, students sit for the professional examination, PEA in January and PEB in May.

 On passing the professional examinations, the student then qualifies to undertake a two-year supervised practical experience training in any sector of the economy.
-Thereafter, he becomes eligible to apply for membership of the Association, and if admitted as a member, he will be entitled to describe himself as a Certified National Accountant and to write after his name the designation “CNA”.
-At this stage, he is a fully qualified professional accountant but he cannot set up an office for private practice until he fulfills additional conditions set out here under.
-The Nigerian College of Accountancy is the first of its kind to be established by a body of accountants anywhere in Africa.
+Thereafter, they becomes eligible to apply for membership of the Association, and if admitted as a member, they will be entitled to describe themself as a Certified National Accountant and to write after their name the designation “CNA”.
+At this stage, they are a fully qualified professional accountant but cannot yet set up an office for private practice until they fulfill additional conditions.